 Lemon Tree Care

 Getting the watering requirements right with your lemon tree is crucial for a successful harvest.
+The trees prefer low to moderate rainfall.
 During the period of establishment, more frequent watering will be required—even as much as once or twice a week.
 Once mature, lemon trees develop more drought tolerance.

 Temperature and Humidity

 Lemon trees are best grown in warm and humid states.
 They are the most sensitive to cold weather of all the citrus fruits and thrive in temperatures that range from 75 to 85 degrees Fahrenheit.
-They also prefer the humidity levels to be as close to 50% as possible.
+They also prefer the humidity levels to be as close to 50 percent as possible.

 Young trees are particularly sensitive to cold conditions and they should be brought indoors if temperatures take an unexpected drop.